 - Purchase a Machu Picchu Ticket ($45 USD) from the cultural centre in town.

 - Access Machu Picchu by hiking up the mountain or take the bus ($19 USD one way or $29 USD return).

 You can Camp Amongst Incan Ruins Above Cusco for Free!

-Camping here above Cusco was beautiful, peaceful and I was able to spend my days trekking amongst Incan ruins, waterfalls and caves for free and without hordes of tourists.
+Camping here above Cusco was beautiful, peaceful and I was able to spend my days trekking amongst Incan ruins, waterfalls, and caves for free and without hordes of tourists.
 Aquaducts presumably remnants from ancient architecture still carry freshwater (filter or purify before drinking) from the head of the valley.
-I met some other overlanders here and together we visited the local farms for fresh diary and explored the local countryside.
+I met some other overlanders here and together we visited the local farms for fresh dairy and explored the local countryside.

 Avoid the San Pedro Market

 San Pedro Market is a great place for fruit, veg, grains, flours, bric-a-brac and souvenirs but avoid buying meat from markets in general and from my own personal hellish experience (and later from many other reports) avoid the food court here.